lovish-ab/grocery_delivery_docs/docs/functional.md

 ### 2. Product Management (Seller)
 - Product data stored in PostgreSQL, with images uploaded to AWS.
-- Option to mark best-sellers or featured items.

 ### 3. Product Catalog & Search (Customer)
-- Customers can browse products by category.
+- Customers can browse products.
-- Real-time search and product filters.
+- Real-time search.

 ### 4. Shopping Cart & Checkout
 - Add/remove items and update quantity in the cart.
 - Order summary generated at checkout.

 ### 5. Orders & Dashboard
-- Sellers can see customer orders and update their status.
+- Sellers can see customer orders.
 - Customers can view their active and past orders.
 - Both dashboards will show essential information based on the logged-in role.